 This book has been a bestseller ever since it first came out in 1969, with more than 50 million copies sold and 62 different translations.
 Which means it must have been a bedtime stories billions of times – a mind-boggling thought.
 It has certainly racked up a good few reads in our house alone.

-The man behind it, Eric Carle, has gone on to become one of the most successful children’s author-illustrators of all time, thanks to his joyful collage-style artwork and ability to tackle first concepts and stories about the natural world in a fun and accesible way.
+The man behind it, Eric Carle, has gone on to become one of the most successful children’s author-illustrators of all time, thanks to his joyful collage-style artwork and ability to tackle first concepts and stories about the natural world in a fun and accessible way.
 His other classics include The Bad-Tempered Ladybird, Brown Bear, Brown Bear, What Do You See? and The Mixed-Up Chameleon.

 So why does the 89-year-old think his simple story based around the life cycle of a humble caterpillar and his amazing appetite continues to appeal to so many young readers?

 “I have come to believe most children can identify with the helpless, small, insignificant caterpillar, and they rejoice with it when it turns into a beautiful butterfly,” says the American author and illustrator.
 “I think it’s a message of hope.
 It says: ‘I too can grow up.
 I too can unfold my wings and fly into the world’.”